-Accelerated Aging has different names in different industries.
+Accelerated aging tests have different names in different industries.
 Consumer goods and construction materials are subjected to “accelerated durability studies” (sometimes called “destructive testing”).
 Canned foods and shelf-stable foods undergo “accelerated shelf life testing.”
 Pharmaceutical companies put products (both drugs and their packaging) through mandated “stability testing.”

-Whatever you call it, it all boils down to using heat and humidity to save time.
+Whatever you call it, it all boils down to using heat and humidity to save time and accelerating the aging process.

 In many cases, an off-the-shelf environmental chamber is sufficient for this task.
 Even some critical applications can be handled by something only marginally more complex than a home oven.
 In these cases, provided you can verifiably maintain a steady 60ºC for weeks on end, then you can reliably simulate years spent sitting on the shelf under normal conditions.